cincheo/ini/README.md

 # About INI

-When industrializing *Big Data and Machine Learning* (especially Deep Learning), one major concern is to build *data pipelines* that allow the data to be transmitted from various sources (IoT devices, mobile/web applications, ERP databases, ...) to various targets (datalakes, Jupiter Notebooks, Hadoop FS, ...).
-All these Big Data pipelines require tremendous efforts in terms of infrastructure, but also in terms of development, deployment, and maintenance.

 *INI* is a scripting (evaluated) language running on the top of a JVM.
-It aims at filling a gap by providing *a simple way to prototype, implement, and deploy pipelines* and distributed streaming computations.
+It aims at providing *a simple way to prototype, implement, and deploy pipelines* and distributed streaming computations.

-INI is not meant to be a general-purpose language, nor a low-level performance-driven language.
-It does not address all programming issues programmers can face.
-On the other hand, it helps programmers building and deploying distributed data pipelines or calculations.

 By default, INI uses *Kafka* as a broker.